Fury3K/AudioScholar-static/docs/SPMP-MarkdownVersion/SPMP-MD.md

 -   **Purpose:** AudioScholar is conceived as an intelligent, multi-user platform designed to record lecture audio and leverage AI-driven summarization techniques to produce structured, actionable insights specifically tailored for learners.
 It aims to transform the inefficient process of traditional note-taking during lectures into an efficient one, allowing students to focus on active listening and receive well-organized study materials afterwards.
 The project addresses the inefficiency of traditional note-taking by providing a demonstrably more efficient alternative.
 -   **Scope:** The AudioScholar software product will be delivered as a dual-platform solution: a mobile application for Android devices (Version 1.0) and a web interface accessible through standard web browsers.
 The system is designed to capture, summarize, and recommend learning materials based on audio recordings of lectures, not video.
-    -   **In Scope:** Lecture Recording (Mobile), Audio Upload (Mobile & Web), AI-Powered Summarization (using Google Gemini AI API), Personalized Learning Material Recommendations (initially YouTube), User Authentication and Account Management (Mobile: Email/Password, Google OAuth 2.0, GitHub OAuth 2.0), Optional Cloud Synchronization (Nhost Storage, Firebase Firestore), Optional PowerPoint Integration for Enhanced Summarization (Mobile & Web), Multi-User Support with Data Privacy, Web Interface for Comprehensive Access (Viewing summaries/recommendations, Audio Upload), Freemium Model Implementation.
+    -   **In Scope:** Lecture Recording (Mobile), Audio Upload (Mobile & Web), AI-Powered Summarization (using Google Gemini AI API), Personalized Learning Material Recommendations (initially YouTube), User Authentication and Account Management (Mobile: Email/Password, Google OAuth 2.0, GitHub OAuth 2.0), Optional Cloud Synchronization (Nhost Storage, Firebase Firestore), Optional PowerPoint Integration for Enhanced Summarization (Mobile & Web), Multi-User Support with Data Privacy, Web Interface for Comprehensive Access (Viewing summaries/recommendations, Audio Upload), Freemium Model Implementation, Admin Dashboard (Mobile & Web), User Notes (Mobile & Web), App Preferences & Settings (Mobile).
     -   **Out of Scope (Initial Version):** Real-time Transcription, iOS Mobile Platform Support, Web Interface Audio Recording, Multi-language Support (beyond English initially), Recommendation Engine Beyond YouTube (for Free Users).
 -   **Objectives (SMART Goals):**
     -   **Enable Efficient Lecture Recording and Upload:** Develop mobile (Android) recording (offline capable) and upload; web upload.
 (Target Completion: End of Week 2)